-- Your child's Representative is not able to help you anymore and you do not have anyone else. - You cannot find or keep workers to give your child's care. - Your child's backup plan is not working. - Your child's workers are not using the EVV system
+- Your child's Representative is not able to help you anymore and you do not have anyone else. - You cannot find or keep workers to give your child's care. - Your child's backup plan is not working. - Your child's workers are not using the EVV system er will say how to appeal if you think you can make a and it is safe for your child to stay in Consumer If you stop getting care through Consumer Direction, your child will get the care he or she needs from providers contracted with your child's MCO/DDA.
+22

-Your Nurse Care Manager or DIDD Case Manager can recommend that your child stop being in Consumer Direction.
+Your Nurse Care Manager or DDA Case Manager can recommend that your child stop being in Consumer Direction.
 The final decision is made by TennCareSM.
 Before your child's Consumer